News & Insights

 Once you start working on your Transition Plan, keep track of barrier removal projects.
 The Transition Plan is intended to be a living document, updated regularly to inform both staff and people with disabilities that progress is being made.

-As we celebrate the ADA’s 30th anniversary, now is the time to conduct a Self-Evaluation and prioritize inclusivity and compliance.
-How does not having an updated and compliant ADA Transition Plan impact people in your community?
+Not having an updated and compliant ADA Transition Plan may be impacting people in your community, so now is the time to conduct a Self-Evaluation and prioritize inclusivity and compliance.
 Kimley-Horn is here to help bridge the gap between the intent of the law and the practices of our clients so that everyone may have equal opportunities to enjoy civic life.

 Brian Shamburger, PE, PTOE

-Brian brings more than 28 years of experience in transportation engineering and accessible pedestrian facility design.
-For more than 12 years, he has become an expert in the field of accessibility, helping numerous municipalities and Title II agencies across the country perform Self-Evaluations and develop ADA Transition Plans.
+Brian brings 30 years of experience in transportation engineering and accessible pedestrian facility design.
+Over the past 16 years, he has become an expert in the field of accessibility, helping numerous municipalities and Title II agencies across the country perform Self-Evaluations and develop ADA Transition Plans.
 Each of the plans he has managed has also included extensive staff training on the technical aspects of ADA.
 Brian has also worked with numerous municipalities and state DOTs across the country to host roundtables on ADA Transition Plan requirements and is a recurring instructor at the National ADA Symposium.